Football on the Roof of Africa-BBC Sportshour

 You can read me about GLOW at their Wiki page here

 Hunting for Change.
 Alex Hunt has become the first disabled player to pick up a ranking point on the Men’s Professional Tennis Tour, the ATP.
-He won his first round match at an invitational tournament in Guam beating 18-year-old Christopher Cajigan 6-0 6-0.
+He won his first-round match at an invitational tournament in Guam beating 18-year-old Christopher Cajigan 6-0 6-0.
 The New Zealander, who was born with only half of his left arm.
 Alex has to wear a prosthetic arm when he competes.

-Sportshour is available in Phuket LIVE via satellite every Saturday at 4 pm, on-air at 91.5 & 102.5 FM, and online from desktop and mobile apps.
+Sportshour is available in Phuket LIVE via satellite every Saturday at 4 pm, on-air at 91.5 & 102.5 FM and online from desktop and mobile apps.
 Sportshour is presented by Caroline Barker

-Wimbledon is the oldest tennis tournament in the world and widely considered the most prestigious.
+Wimbledon is the oldest tennis tournament in the world and is widely considered the most prestigious.
 In BBC Wimbledon Update Chris Dennis presents a daily five-minute round-up of all the action and Phuket Island Radio will be playing this update throughout the day right here in Phuket on 91.5 & 102.5FM Tune in here

 As expected, this year’s NBA Playoffs is filled with a lot of drama (as if the regular season wasn’t already